Monty/WhatsStreamingToday/Extras/README.md

 It also contains a worst-case test file and the expected results from compressing it.

-Although Rust and Go are faster than Python, I'd stick with Python as it takes less than 45 ms to process a 233k file with 5840 line, and skips the setup required for compilation.
+Rust and Go are faster, but Python still wins for convenience — it handles a 233 KB, 5,840-line file in under 45 ms, and there’s no compilation step to worry about.

 ```
 $ hyperfine --warmup 10 \